ottogroup/SPQR/README.md

 # Concepts
 On a conceptual level the framework follows the notion of [pipelines](https://github.com/ottogroup/SPQR/wiki/Pipelines) which consumes data from a [data source](https://github.com/ottogroup/SPQR/wiki/Source), [processes](https://github.com/ottogroup/SPQR/wiki/Operator) it and [exports](https://github.com/ottogroup/SPQR/wiki/Emitter) the result into an attached destination.
 To form larger units these pipelines may be interconnected by exchanging data using a common [transportation layer](https://github.com/ottogroup/SPQR/wiki/Transportation-Layer).

+# From ASAP to SPQR
+The first version of SPQR ("spooker") was released under the acronym _ASAP_.
+Due to trademark issues it was later changed.
+From a technical perspective changing the name came along with some simplifications when it comes to pipeline setup.
+A number of generalization attempts were removed to simplify and speed up the use of SPQR in different context.

+For example, the mailbox is not a [pipeline component](https://github.com/ottogroup/SPQR/wiki/SPQR-component-annotation) anymore that may be replaced by customized implementation on the fly but now uses the only available implementation based on [chronicles](https://github.com/OpenHFT/Java-Chronicle).
+Although it restricts flexibility it reduces complexity and leads to faster deployment processes.

 # Building Blocks